Curious and want to know what is flux core welding?

 Though clean metal (cleaning with a metal brush or grinder) is always recommended.
 You can get away with an amount of dirty metal because the flux within the flux core welding wire helps cleans them out.

 This means that it lifts to the surface contaminants in the weld pool, where those contaminants then sit as part of the slag and can be chipped off after welding.

 Flux core welding has some of the highest deposition rates of welding wires.
-(Don't worry I'll explain more about what that means later.)
-It is also better at welding thicker gauges of metals and is better for out of position welds.
+(Don’t worry you’ll discover what that means later.)
+It’s also better at welding thicker gauges of metals and is better for out of position welds.

 Most often is it used for welding mild steel – also known as low alloy steel.
 Specialist flux core wires are used for stainless steel, though these wires are not as reliable, it is possible to get some good results.